 Bring it up and test

-From your project folder:
+Start the stack from your project folder:

 docker compose up -d